m3ll-0/Mirai-mini/README.md

 1. Download the project and open it in IntelliJ or download the binary in the list below.
 2. Create the app.config file to supply as the mandatory config parameter (-c / --config)
-3. Adjust the settings, the only settings that need immediate change are the database parameter.
-As of right now Mirai-mini only supports MariaDB.
+3. Adjust the settings.
+The only settings that need immediate change are the database values.
+Be warned: as of right now Mirai-mini only supports MariaDB.
-4. Profit.
+4. Run & profit.

 app.config example: